thomasbridge74/100-days-of-nautobot-archive/Day031_Validate_External_Route/README.md

 We will also need our cEOS virtual lab for today's challenge.
 Below are the quick steps to deploy our topology but feel free to checkout [Day 9](../Day009_Python_Script_to_Jobs_Part_1/README.md) of the challenge if you need help with the virtual lab setup.

 > [!TIP]
 > This step is optional!
 So far we've been launching our Containerlab topology with just the Boston devices.
-If you want to test your job with more devices, try enabling the New York devices in the ceos-lab.clab.yml file.
+If you want to test your job with more devices, try enabling the New York devices in the `ceos-lab.clab.yml` file.
 Just remember to add the IP addresses to the devices and assign the Primary IPs!
 If you need help with this, revisit [Day 10](../Day010_Python_Script_to_jobs_Part_2/README.md).
+Also remember to use a larger Codespace instance for more hardware resources.

 ```yml
 ---